-WARNING: Keep hands from between the carrier bar and polished rod clamp in the event the polished-rod clamp slips or the unit moves.
+WARNING: Keep hands from between the carrier bar and polished rod clamp in the event that the polished-rod clamp slips or the unit moves.

-With the brake engaged, unchain the drum and disengage the pawl.
+Reset the brake.
+Remove the chain from the carrier bar and attach the carrier bar to the polished rod.
 Slowly release the brake to transfer the well load back to the carrier bar.
-Be sure the load is not on the polished rod clamp at the stuffing box.
+Be sure that the load is not on the polished-rod clamp at the stuffing box.
 Reset the brake.

-Remove the polished rod clamp which was used at the stuffing box to clamp off the well load.
+Remove the polished-rod clamp at the stuffing box.

-Reinstall all guards before attempting to operate the pumping unit.
-Check the bottom hole pump spacing.
+Re-install all guards before attempting to operate the pumping unit.
+Check the bottom-hole-pump spacing.